nikerzetic/mlfmf-data/README.md

 of the currently best working `node2vec` model, since it does not use any information from the definitions that are not already present in the network.

-### Pickled internal format

-To skip the conversion step, we provide the pickled internal data format for all the libraries that we used in our experiments.
-(For Lean Mathlib 4, these files contain the optimized versions of definitions.)

 ## Running the scripts